 Take some coldwater, normal water and hot water in three different vessels.
 Immerse your left hand finger in the cold water vessel and right hand finger in hot water vessel simultaneously.
 Wait for two or three minutes.
-Take off both your fingers and dip them in the normal water
+Take off both your fingers and dip them in the normal water vessel.

-What do you feel about hotness of water now?
 Do both of your fingers feel the same hotness?

 Though both fingers are in the same glass of water, one finger we feel it cold and the other feel it hot!
 Look how our fingers are confused.
-Can we say hotness and coldness of the water?
+Can we say hotness and coldness of the water by touching?